pluginkollektiv/publish-confirm/README.md

 ## Changelog ##
 ### 0.1 ###
 * standardized text domain to include a dash instead of an underscore
-* added filter to limit plugin functionality to given post types
-* added filter to exclude given post types from plugin functionality
+* added filter to manage wich post types the plugin functionality will apply to
 * updated author and contributors

 ### 0.0.6 / 22.04.2015 ###